-The number of them slowly reduces from there onward, and the mesophilic bacteria (~72°F) started to kick in and increased in numbers, which includes Lactobacillus casei, Lactobacillus rhamnosus, and Pediococcus acidilactici.
+The number of them slowly reduces from there onward, and the mesophilic bacteria (~72°F) started to kick in and increased in population, which includes Lactobacillus casei, Lactobacillus rhamnosus, and Pediococcus acidilactici.

-There are other bacteria maintained mostly constant throughout the cheesemaking process, Lactobacillus paracasei for example.
+There are other bacteria maintained mostly constant in number throughout the cheesemaking process, Lactobacillus paracasei for example.

-So, with the bacteria, why can’t we make the exact cheese elsewhere?
+So, with the bacteria known, why can’t we replicate the exact cheesemaking recipe elsewhere?

 Most of the current study focuses on a number of specific species of bacteria.
 The rest remained largely to be understood.

-Other Parmigiano Reggiano in the market, also called the “fake” Parmesan cheese, that made in different places outside of the DOP region will have similar bacteria in it, but will not be the exact same.
-And thus the taste.
+Other Parmigiano Reggiano in the market, also called the “fake” Parmesan cheese, that made in different places outside of the DOP region will have similar bacteria in it, but will not be the exact same taste.

 Have you ever seen a less appetising blue cheese which fully covered in mold?
 It’s actually quite normal to cheesemaker, see picture and read here.